RIKSOF/sea-plugin/README.md

 ---

-© 2024 SeaPlugin.
-All rights reserved.
+© 2025 RIKSOF, Inc. All rights reserved.